modiehimphuthi/modiehimphuthi/README.md

 Hi, I'm Modiehi Mphuthi 👋

-I'm a Business Analyst based in Johannesburg with a background in Mathematical Statistics and Applied Mathematics.
+I'm a Business/Data Analyst based in Johannesburg with a background in Mathematical Statistics and Applied Mathematics.
 I work at the intersection of data, business process, and decision-making, turning messy information into something useful. \
 Currently building experience across SQL automation, Power BI dashboards, and Python-based data analysis, with a focus on the financial services sector.

 🛠️ Tools & Skills